If your pretty face is being engulfed by dark spots, you are not alone! Dark spots usually occur as a result of hyperpigmentation.

 Sometimes, the body tends to overproduce melanin (the pigment that gives your skin, eyes and hair their color) in some areas.
 The more the melanin, the darker the shade.

-Fortunately, dark spots tend to fade away with time.
+Fortunately, dark spots tend to fade away with time if you make the right analysis of your skin and take the necessary steps.
 Home remedies, over-the-counter products and dermatological solutions can help reduce dark spots faster.

 A. Sun Exposure